kadikraman/draftjs-md-converter/readme.md

 * unordered list
 * block quote

-The following media is supported:
+The following media types are supported:

 * images
 * videos (with draft-js-video-plugin, parsing can be done using remark-shortcodes)

 ## Usage

+### Converting from Markdown to Draft.js
 ### `mdToDraftjs(markdown: String): RawDraftContentState`

 Use [convertToRaw](https://facebook.github.io/draft-js/docs/api-reference-data-conversion.html) from the `draft-js library` to convert the resulting RawDraftContentState into a draft-js ContentState.

+### Converting from Draft.js to Markdown
 ### `draftjsToMd(rawData: RawDraftContentState): String`

 Use [convertFromRaw](https://facebook.github.io/draft-js/docs/api-reference-data-conversion.html) from the `draft-js library` to get the raw RawDraftContentState to then pass into the converter.